9ght-code/NullPointer/README.md

 # WARNING!

 <code> WRITE </code> FEATURES DETECTED BY VAC!
 IT MEANS THAT YOU MAY BE BANNED IN 9/10 SITUATIONS!
+SO LAUNCH THE GAME IN THE <code>SAFE</code> MODE!

 ***